maxprofs-llc/SalemCash/build-unix.md

 To Build
 --------
 ```bash
 ./autogen.sh
 ./configure
 make
 make install # optional
 ```

-This will build bitcoin-qt as well if the dependencies are met.
+This will build salemcash-qt as well if the dependencies are met.

 Dependencies
 ------------